National Honor Society Criteria

 Character: The student of good character upholds principles of morality and ethics, is cooperative, demonstrates high standards of honesty and reliability, shows courtesy, concern, and respect for others, and generally maintains a good and clean lifestyle.
 A candidate must have no recorded incidents of cheating or intentional dishonesty.
 Disciplinary records such as those for cutting classes or of knowingly violating school regulations are considered during the application process.
 Instead, a candidate must be willing to assist classmates and staff, as well as to support ethical, acceptable behavior in all situations.

-National Honor Society Application
+National Honor Society Application for Juniors

 National Honor Society Application for Seniors